Adrianoski/AIaaS/README.md

 ## About ImproveNet

-The core ImproveNet algorithm is **not included** in this repository due to privacy and IP restrictions.
-However, the backend is designed to integrate any compression engine by editing the `inference_script.py`, specifically the compression logic inside.
+The core ImproveNet algorithm is not included in this repository due to a non-disclosure agreement (NDA) that prevents public distribution.
+However, the backend is modular and designed to support custom compression logic, which can be implemented by modifying the `inference_script.py` file.

 You may replace the placeholder logic with your own compression framework.